Navdevl/turbohustle/content/blog/water-methanol-injection---a-octane-booster.md

 ### Engine tuning

 Remember that water-methanol injection does not add power until its tuned to utilize the octane boosting capacity of the fuel.
 Since methanol is also a kind of fuel, the water-methanol injection will result in making the air fuel ratio rich.
-The engine pumps out maximum power with an air fuel ratio around 12.5 and the engine may lose the valuable power if the AFR is very rich.
+The engine pumps out maximum power with an air fuel ratio around 12.5 and the engine may lose the valuable power if the AFR is too rich.
 Basically having a water-methanol injection with no engine calibration done may lead to lose of power.
 So here are some steps to fine tune the engine with water-methanol injection

 ##### Step 1